 - 1.1 The Council's highways contract with Ringway Jacobs Limited requires the Council to place orders for all work undertaken.
-Some task orders have a value in excess of £5m.
-Although Council sets the highways budget as part of the annual budget, all spending decisions on executive functions of over £5m should be taken by the Cabinet. - 1.2 This report asks the Cabinet to approve the issue of those task orders likely to exceed £5m to Ringway Jacobs for the 2019/20 financial year.
+Some task orders have a value in excess of £2m.
+Although Council sets the highways budget as part of the annual budget, all spending decisions on executive functions of over £2m and up to £5m should be taken by the Cabinet Member. - 1.2 This report asks the Cabinet Member to approve the issue of those task orders likely to exceed £2m and up to the value of £5m to Ringway Jacobs for the 2019/20 financial year.